Met Office issues red warning as Storm Eunice is set to hit Burnham area

 The Met Office warns that strong westerly winds will whip up storm waves and could create a tidal surge in the Bristol Channel.

-Gusts of up to 90mph are forecast to peak in the Burnham-On-Sea area during mid-afternoon and early evening, and the high tides in Burnham-On-Sea will be at 7.59am and 8.22pm.
+Gusts of up to 90mph are forecast to peak in the Burnham-On-Sea area during the morning until mid-afternoon, with the high tides in Burnham-On-Sea set for 7.59am and 8.22pm.

 A Met Office spokesman says: “Extremely strong west to southwesterly winds will develop over southwest England and south Wales early on Friday.”